 I think you would agree that we are not interested in reestablishing ritual sacrifice as our primary method of communication with God.
 But we can take inspiration from the underlying idea behind it: that God is not really looking for sacrifices (korbanot). rather God is seeking to teach us about closeness (kirva) - between ourselves and the divine, between ourselves and other human beings.

 The book of Leviticus, for me, was a mystery for a long time.
 The laws of the priesthood, ritual sacrifice, purity and impurity all seemed like customs and practices that had very little connection to my life and the lives of those around me.
-But I hope that in this journey together through this, the third book of the Torah, will offer a new perspective for these ancient precepts.
+But I hope that this journey together through this, the third book of the Torah, will offer a new perspective for these ancient precepts.

 We should hold fast to the idea that what God is expecting from us as human beings is kirva, closeness, creating deeper connections between one another.
 This awareness, this connectedness to both human and divine, has the potential to foster a more thoughtful, more purposeful existence.
 One in which we see not only ourselves and the good we can do for us, but we see the other from up close and can measure how our actions are part of creating the world in which we live.

-May you all be blessed with kirva - to yourselves, your family, your friends, your God and all humanity.
+May you all be blessed with kirva - to yourselves, your family, your friends, God and all humanity.
 Shabbat Shalom!